cschotte/CaveRace/README.md

 ## How to compile

-The source code is mainly plain C, but it also has some Intel 386 assembly code for memory and graphics routines.
+The source code is mainly plain C, but it also has some assembly code for memory and graphics routines.
 The compiler and linker used is [Borland C] 3.1 (not Turbo C).
 In Borland C set the working directory to the project folder and you can compile CaveRace and the MapEditor.

 ## Game cheats